rickli-cloud/headnet/README.md

 docker compose up -d
 ```

-### Static / Node
+### Static server

-Pre-built zip archives for various build targets are available in the [releases](https://github.com/rickli-cloud/headnet/releases).
+You can download a zip archive [for each release](https://github.com/rickli-cloud/headnet/releases) containing almost everything needed to deploy headnet on a static webserver like Nginx or Apache.

 ### Desktop Application

-Standalone executables and installers for different platforms are provided in the [releases](https://github.com/rickli-cloud/headnet/releases).
+Standalone executables and installers for different platforms are provided [for each release](https://github.com/rickli-cloud/headnet/releases).

 > These applications include special client integrations to bypass any CORS restrictions.
 This allows it to work with any Headscale instance without additional configuration.